The Last Sucker: Cover art

-The limited edition digipak has an image of George W. Bush's face that morphs into a lizard creature's face and back when turned.
+The limited edition digipak has an image of George W. Bush's face that morphs into a lizard creature's face and back when turned, an effect created through lenticular printing.
 The image is on a card that can be removed from the digipack.

 The inner cover art contains a parody of Leonardo da Vinci's The Last Supper, with Jourgensen in the center of the table and figures from the Bush administration around him; Bush himself is drawn in Philip the Apostle's place.